FraMichi/Studies_on_human_behaviour/README.md

 The files cover the regular season, Coppa Italia, and promotion play-offs.
 Parsing produced 93,884 scouted actions, of which 8,312 are attacks performed by 23 players from the two focal teams.

-The files were provided by the technical staff of Valsabbina Millenium Brescia and are **not redistributed in this repository**.
-The notebook reads them from a Google Drive folder, with the path specified in Section 2.
+The files were provided by the technical staff of Valsabbina Millenium Brescia and are included in dataset/ so that the analysis can be reproduced.

 ## Running the notebook